10 Facts About The Martinique Lancehead

 This is the sole venomous snake on Martinique, and one of just 3 Bothrops pitvipers to live in the Caribbean.
 The vast majority of this deadly family live in South America, whether it’s jararacas, painted lanceheads or jararacussus, yet the Martinique lancehead has somehow ended up stranded on one island.

-This is a particularly long species, reaching 1.5-2 meters.
+This is a particularly long species, reaching 1.5-2 metres.
 It is more than capable of killing a human being, and survivors can be left with life-changing injuries.

 2 The snake that causes heart attacks